samirgadkari/cia_factbook_analysis/article.md

 Companies invest this incoming revenue locally to get better efficiencies.
 Better efficiencies will allow them to keep more of what they earn from their trade.
 We don't have an indicator of efficiencies in our dataset.

 Companies spend on industrial equipment from developed countries to increase their efficiency.
 This is why Imports are linked to a nations' wealth.
 When you earn more, you're taxed more by the government.
 This is why the government Budget Revenues are correlated with the nations' wealth.

+The Unemployment Rate is the percentage of people unemployed.
+An increasing Unemployment Rate will decrease the GDP per capita, and this is what our data shows.

 # Which countries are going to be healthy?
 ![Health Correlations image](./images/health_correlations.png)